Our Approach

 | Follow up and measurable impact | Training without follow up is not capacity development.
 We require proportionate impact measurement and agree that follow up will focus on changes in practice, not only participation or satisfaction. |

-The IMCS Network Check
+The IMCS Network check

 How will alignment be ensured and duplication avoided across existing efforts?